Member states of the United Nations: Czechoslovakia (1945–1992)

 Czechoslovakia joined the United Nations as an original member on 24 October 1945.
 Upon the imminent dissolution of Czechoslovakia, in a letter dated 10 December 1992, its Permanent Representative informed the United Nations Secretary-General that the Czech and Slovak Federative Republic would cease to exist on 31 December 1992 and that the Czech Republic and Slovakia, as successor states, would apply for membership in the UN.
 Neither state sought sole successor state status.
 Both states were readmitted to the UN on 19 January 1993.

 German Democratic Republic (1973–1990)

 Both the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany) were admitted to the UN on 18 September 1973.
 Through the accession of the East German federal states to the Federal Republic of Germany, effective from 3 October 1990, the territory of the German Democratic Republic became part of the Federal Republic of Germany.
-In a letter to the general secretary, German Foreign Minister notified the UN about this unification and stated that the Federal Republic of Germany would subsequently assume its membership under the name Germany.
+In a letter to the general secretary, the German Foreign Minister notified the UN about this unification and stated that the Federal Republic of Germany would subsequently assume its membership under the name Germany.
 Consequently, the Federal Republic of Germany continued being a member of the UN while the German Democratic Republic ceased to exist.

-Federation of Malaya (1957–1963)

-The Federation of Malaya joined the United Nations on 17 September 1957.
-On 16 September 1963, its name was changed to Malaysia, following the formation of Malaysia from Singapore, North Borneo (now Sabah), Sarawak and the existing states of the Federation of Malaya.
-Singapore became an independent State on 9 August 1965 and a Member of the United Nations on 21 September 1965.